jsshapiro/ucd-tools/README.md

 # ucd-tools
-Tool to generate property tables for both official and local Unicode property definitions.
+Tools to generate property tables for both official and local Unicode property definitions in varous source languages.